 In a large bowl, whisk together melted butter, pumpkin puree, sugar, brown sugar and eggs until smooth.
 Stir in half of the flour mixture, followed by the buttermilk and the vanilla extract.
 Stir in the rest of the flour, mixing only until no streaks of flour remain.
 Mix in chocolate chips.

 Divide batter evenly into prepared muffin cups, filling each just about to the top.
+Sprinkle with coarse sugar.
 If both your pans don’t fit into the oven at the same time, it’s ok to leave one sitting out on the counter while the first batch bakes.

 Bake for 15-18 minutes, until a toothpick inserted into the center comes out clean.